All Episodes

 A lot of people don't want to think about unpleasant things unless it's the dying ocean or global warming.

-Something good will happen, and we'll win.
+Something good will happen and we'll win.

-Well, that's true if elections matter.
+Now, that's true if elections matter.

 Here's Dana in Tulsa, Oklahoma.